Skip to content

 These functions operate on copies of the original resource, ensuring the original data remains untouched.

-For practical examples, take a look at this section.
+For practical examples, take a look here.

 Extra Template Functions